samira-beham/samira-beham/README.md

 - 👀 I’m interested in ..programming.
 - 🌱 I’m currently learning ..c++11.
 - 💞️ I’m looking to collaborate on ...any c++11 developer
-- 📫 How to reach me ...9123561989 or j.samira24@gmail.com
+- 📫 How to reach me ...
 - 😄 Pronouns: ..samira.
-- ⚡ Fun fact: .my life is always fun to others.
+- ⚡ Fun fact:

 <!---
 samira-beham/samira-beham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.